10 failed celebrity relationships that broke hearts

 Jim and Iyke gave us a perfect Romeo and Juliet content in African showbiz but it ended in tears for us because their relationship ended.

-Sadly the couples fell out of love later and separated.
-It's unclear what caused their split but according to Jim Iyke in the video above, they are still in good talking terms.together
+Sadly, the couples fell out of love later and separated.
+It's unclear what caused their split but according to Jim Iyke in the video above, they are still on good talking terms.

 The lovers are one of the celebrity couples that got married but divorced.
 The son of Ghanaian millionaire and engineer, Safo Kantanka, married Juliet in 2010 and after four years of being together, their marriage came to an end in 2014.